am1996/TestoVi2FileReaderWriter/README.md

 ## How It Works

-`TestVI2Loader` inside `TestoModellVI2.dll` is an `internal` class, so it cannot be referenced directly. `TestoVi2Handler` uses .NET reflection to load and invoke it at runtime.
+`TestVI2Loader` inside `TestoModellVI2.dll` is an `internal` class, so it cannot be referenced directly. `TestoVi2Handler` uses .NET reflection to load and invoke it at runtime..
+`WriteBinary` is a reconstruct of how to write a working vi2 file.

 ### Key Classes